puddlejumper26/xiangs/README.md

 I owned a website year ago, but it was written in JS, now I would like to re-write it through new tools.
 Main reason behind, is because name-cheap is too nasty..

-This blog is going to take record of every detailed step.
+This blog is going to take record of `every detailed step`.

 ## Frame + Tool
 - Angular